SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Results

 \subsection{Datasets}

-In our study we used two datasets - the Oxford RobotCar dataset~\cite{RobotCarDatasetIJRR} and the KITTI odometry dataset~\cite{kitti2013IJRR}.
-In order to provide a fair comparison, our experiments are based on the preprocessed test data provided by~\cite{3dfeatnet} and~\cite{li2019usip} and we also use their evaluation scripts to make the comparison as fair as possible.
-We train our model using the same sequences from the RobotCar dataset as~\cite{3dfeatnet}, and test our approach using the same test set of $3,426$ point cloud pairs which the authors provided.
-Furthermore, we do not train our method nor the baselines on the KITTI dataset, in order to test the generalization ability of the proposed approach.
+In our study we used two datasets - the Oxford RobotCar~\cite{RobotCarDatasetIJRR} and the KITTI odometry dataset~\cite{kitti2013IJRR}.
+In order to provide a fair comparison, our experiments use the preprocessed test data provided by related previous works, ~\cite{3dfeatnet} and~\cite{li2019usip}.
+We also used their evaluation scripts to make the comparison as clear as possible.
+We trained our model using the same sequences from the RobotCar dataset as~\cite{3dfeatnet}, and tested our approach using the same test set of $3,426$ point cloud pairs which the authors provided.
+Furthermore, we neither trained our method nor these baselines on the KITTI dataset, in order to test the generalization ability of the approaches.

 The evaluation part of the KITTI dataset, used by both~\cite{3dfeatnet,li2019usip}, provides only $2,369$ point clouds out of the total dataset.
 So as to increase the size of the KITTI evaluation dataset, we extended it using the 11~\emph{training} sequences.
-This is possible only because the RobotCar dataset is used for all model training.
-The extended dataset is processed in a denser manner: for each point cloud aligning the next consecutive 10 point clouds to it using the ground truth transformation.
-By doing this we expanded the number of testing point cloud pairs from $2,831$ to $207,917$, which allows us to more fully study the proposed approach.
+This is possible only because the RobotCar dataset is used for training all models.
+The extended dataset is processed in a dense manner: for each point cloud we align the next consecutive 10 point clouds to it using the ground truth sensor poses.
+By doing this we expanded the number of testing point cloud pairs from $2,831$ to $207,917$, which allows us to more fully study our proposed approach.
+Note that none of the KITTI data was used for training our method, any of the baselines, or the descriptor.